 Note(s):

-- Both examples above will export the table with all of the columns.
-If you want to be more flexible with which column get exported and which not, use something like
+• Both examples above will export the table with all the columns.
+If you want to be more flexible with which column get exported and which not, use something like:

 psql -h <host> -p <port> -U <user> -c "\COPY (SELECT <column_1>, <column_2> FROM <table_name>) TO STDOUT (DELIMITER ',')" > <table_name>.csv